ChiChou/blog/_posts/2019-04-21-rootpipe-reborn-part-ii.md

 The steps to trigger the race condition are as follows:

-Create multiple client processes via `posix_spawn` or `NSTask` (note: you can't do this on iOS).
+1. Create multiple client processes via `posix_spawn` or `NSTask` (note: you can't do this on iOS).

-Avoid using `fork` because Objective-C runtime may crash between `fork` and `exec`, which is required by this attack.
+2. Avoid using `fork` because Objective-C runtime may crash between `fork` and `exec`, which is required by this attack.

-On 10.13 you can add an `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` environment variable before process creation or add a `__DATA,__objc_fork_ok` section to your executable as a workaround.
+3. On 10.13 you can add an `OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` environment variable before process creation, or add a `__DATA,__objc_fork_ok` section to your executable as a workaround.
 But these workarounds are not compatible with previous macOS.
 For more information, please refer to [Objective-C and fork() in macOS 10.13](http://www.sealiesoftware.com/blog/archive/2017/6/5/Objective-C_and_fork_in_macOS_1013.html).

-Send multiple XPC messages to the server to block the message queue.
+4. Send multiple XPC messages to the server to block the message queue.

 Ian Beer uses `execve` to replace the binary to a trusted one and write to its its buffer to prevent the new process from terminating.
 Instead, I chose to pass these flags `POSIX_SPAWN_SETEXEC | POSIX_SPAWN_START_SUSPENDED` to `posix_spawn` to create a suspended child process and reuse the pid of the parent.